Wendell School District: Leadership

 Lawrence LaRue had been both superintendent and the high school principal.
 In 1980 he resigned both as superintendent and as principal.
-Glen Gilbertson took the position.
-He came at the same time as the new principals of the elementary and high schools, and Gilbertson had a plan to check on the operations of the elementary school.
+Glen Gilbertson became superintendent in 1980, at the same time as two principals of the elementary and high schools.
+Greg Lowe served as superintendent for fourteen years before announcing his retirement in October 2017.
+As of May 2026, the current superintendent is Ryan Bowman.